Kimi Omou: Shunkashūtō

-Kimi Omou: Shunkashūtō is the first concept album by Japanese singer and songwriter Mai Kuraki.
+Kimi Omou: Shunkashūtō is the first concept album by the J-pop singer and songwriter Mai Kuraki.
 It was released on October 10, 2018, via Northern Music.

-The album is a concept album about the four seasons in Japan and was released in six versions, including four versions that represent each season: Spring, Summer, Autumn, and Winter.
+The album is a concept album about the four seasons in Japan and was released with six different versions, including four versions that represent each season: Spring, Summer, Autumn, and Winter.
 The album has spawned five singles, including the platinum-selling single "Togetsukyo (Kimi Omou)".
 Kuraki embarked on the meet and greet tour Mai Kuraki Shunkashūtō Kai and the concert tour Mai Kuraki Live Project 2018 "Red It Be": Kimi Omou Shunkashūtō in support of the album.